Love Beneath our Feet

 The air changes.
 Not as sharp as the street.
 Not as warm as the shop.
 Something in between.

 Its branches do not argue.
 They widen.
+My breath is lifted upwards.

 After iron and moss and rupture, the tree explains nothing.